jmaurer1994/jmaurer1994/README.md

     * Identify, diagnose, and resolve hardware, software, and operating system problems and questions that occur during daily use
     * Log and follow up on all open or pending service requests for the building to ensure resolution and escalate issues requiring further intervention through proper channels
     * Plan for building technology supply needs, order, and distribute the supplies as designated by supervisor
+    * ##### Accomplishments:
+      * Developed Google Docs add-on to automatically convert "Smart Quotes" back into normal ones.
+Smart Quotes were causing another application to break when exporting data from Google Docs, and Tech staff had been correcting the bad characters by hand for end users.
+      * Developed frontend app for the SnipeIt inventory system.
+It uses the API to allow tech staff to more efficiently process equipment by allowing for bulk updating of device status.

+## Education
+* ### 2021 - Present | Oregon State University
+  in progress: Bachelors of Science in Computer Science (Cybersecurity focus) estimated completion: December 2023
+  Current GPA: 3.9

+* ### 2019 - 2020 | Bucks County Community College
+  Associate of Science in Computer Science
+  GPA: 4.0